danieladebi/Personal-Portfolio/README.md

-__NOTE THIS IS STILL A WORK IN PROGRESS!
-WILL CONTINUE UPDATING THIS PORTFOLIO.
-I WILL BE CONTINUOUSLY UPDATING THIS PAGE AS I CREATE NEW PROJECTS IN THE FUTURE.__

 # Daniel's Personal Portfolio
 ## About Me and My Work
 Hello!
 My name is Ikechukwu Daniel Adebi, although I personally go by Daniel, and I am a member of MIT's class of 2022, majoring in Computer Science and Physics.
 This is my portfolio of projects I've worked on over the years.
 All of my work on this portfolio spans from 2016, all the way up til today, but I have been programming since 2013, when I was in eighth grade.
 In this portfolio, however, I will only be describing my work from 2016 to present day.
+This page will continuously update as I continue to add more projects.
+Enjoy!

 ### List of Projects